SID finding Guide

 If you are still left with multiple possible SIDs, which is most likely for Gible / Dratini players, you can also use the time of day to try and help decide what SID to start with.
 If you know you generally had your DS set to the actual time of day it was at any given moment, and one SID has a time of 04:00:00 so 4 am, whilst another SID has a time of 15:00:00 so 3 pm, it's probably better to start with the SID that is at 15:00:00 / 3 pm.

-Should all this narrowing down still have left you with multiple options, you may just have to decide by random chance which SID to start with.
+Should all this narrowing down still have left you with multiple options, you may just have to decide at random which SID to start with.

 Next steps...